UPDATED on June 2, 2021

 The Antop UFO drew is best for homes that have broadcast towers completely surrounding them.
 This saucer-shaped antenna can pick up UHF and VHF signals without a problem.

 What’s your favorite outdoor TV antenna?
 What are some of the best free over-the-air channels that you watch the most?
 Tell fellow readers in the comments below.
-For more news on streaming, how-to guides and reviews, head over to the main page of The Cord Cutting Report or follow the CCR on Google News.

 * This review was originally published on Sept.
 18, 2017 and has been updated.